Eliciting In-context Retrieval and Reasoning for Long-context Large Language Models: Are LCLMs Competent for RAG?

 To address this limitation, we propose an alternative benchmark, \icr{}, which leverages strong retrievers to identify and incorporate these confounders into the contextual corpus used in CiC, providing a more realistic and challenging evaluation framework.
 We choose KILT \citep{petroni-etal-2021-kilt}, a comprehensive suite of benchmarks designed for knowledge-intensive NLP tasks, to be our external knowledge base (Figure~\ref{fig:icr2-creation}).
 KILT covers tasks such as question answering \citep{kwiatkowski-etal-2019-natural,yang2018hotpotqa}, fact verification \citep{thorne2018fever}, and dialogue completion \citep{dinanwizard}, all paired with a single Wikipedia snapshot.
 Each KILT instance $ \langle q, a, P^+ \rangle$ consists of a query $q$, the reference answer $a$, and its provenances $P^+ = \{p_1, \dots, p_m\}$, which is a set of relevant Wikipedia pages and specific locations within them that support the answer.

 Building on KILT, each \icr{} instance is represented as $\langle q, a, C \rangle$, where $q$ and $a$ is a query-answer pair from KILT, and $C$ is the contextual knowledge base required to answer the query.
 At test time, a standardized prompt template, ${\texttt{rag\_prompt}}[C]$, is applied to the context, and the result is sent to an LCLM to generate the final answer for evaluation.
 To construct $C$, we first include all provenances $P^+$ from KILT as the positive passages.
 For confounder $P^-$, unlike LOFT's random sampling approach, we run five strong retrievers on queries formed by concatenating $q$ with $a$ to select Top-$K$ results as the confounding passages to be included in $C$.

-An example of an \icr{} instance is provided in Table~\ref{tab:data-instance}, and the \texttt{rag\_prompt} template used is detailed in Table~\ref{tab:rag-prompt-templates} in Appendix~\ref{appendix:rag-prompt-templates}.
+We show the pipeline for \icr{} creation in Figure~\ref{fig:icr2-creation}.
 To eliminate bias in the retrievers' preferences during the construction process, we pool the Top-$K$ predictions from all retrievers and uniformly sample passages from top to bottom until reaching the maximum allowable size for the contextual knowledge base.
 The retrievers used include Contriever \citep{izacard-contriever}, DPR \citep{karpukhin2020DPR}, DrQA \citep{chen2017reading-drqa}, BM25 \citep{robertson1976relevance-bm25,robertson2009probabilistic-bm25}, and BLINK \citep{wu2019-BLINK}.
 For passage-level retrievers such as Contriever, BM25, and DPR, as input we chunk all documents in KILT's knowledge base and exclude passages overlapping with any annotated provenance in $P^+$.
 We also set $K=200$ for the 32K version of \icr{}.
 For document-level retrievers like DrQA and BLINK, we set $K=20$, and chunk retrieved documents using the same process as above.
 For all retrievers, we exclude retrieved passages overlapping with $P^+$ or containing exact substring matches with $a$, and the remaining passages are collected to form the confounding provenance set, $P^-$.
 The contextual corpus $C$ is then constructed by concatenating $P^+$ with $P^-$ up to the maximum length, i.e., $C = [P^+; P^-]$.
 Finally, we shuffle all items in $C$ to remove position bias.
-Table~\ref{tab:benchmark-statistics} compares statistics between LOFT and our benchmark \icr{}.